 This requirement applies to new motor vehicles sold in Minnesota on or after January 1, 2009.

 Submit the reporting form summarizing the results of the air conditioner leakage rate calculation to the MPCA at least 90 days prior to the first date the new model will be offered for sale in Minnesota.

 NOTE: For vehicles that are manufactured by one company but sold under another company’s nameplate or brand, it is acceptable for the manufacturer to prepare the report for all the vehicles it produces.
 To ensure that all makes and models are reported and to avoid duplication, manufacturers and purchasers/marketers should agree on who will be responsible for their data prior to a report’s being submitted.

 The Excel report form is a workbook with includes two spreadsheet tabs.
 One tab contains more detailed instructions for completing the report.
 The other tab is the report form itself.
 You will need to complete a report for each model or group and save the file.
 Submit completed forms to MobileAirReport.PCA@state.mn.us.

 For further information, contact Azra Kovacevic, at firstname.lastname@example.org or 651-757-2505.

 These lists contain air conditioner leakage rate information that was submitted by the car manufacturers.
 The leakage rates provided are an average for the type of vehicle over the course of a year.
 The leakage rate is determined by the types of connectors, the compressor, and hoses in the air conditioner assembly.
-Please note that any individual vehicle may have a different leakage rate - which may be better or worse - due to a variety of possible factors.
-Those factors may include how the air conditioner system is assembled or road damage.
+Please note that any individual vehicle may have a different leakage rate, which may be better or worse due to a variety of possible factors such as how the air conditioner system is assembled or road damage.

 - Mobile air conditioner leakage rates - Model year 2018 (aq-mvp2-29i)